-Our interpretation places the ontology of the system at the level of 'knowledge' (of the preparation) and of axiomatic information (the result of the measurements describing the state the system is in).
-The probability measure consistent which this knowledge is derived as the wave-function.
+Our interpretation places the ontology of the system at the level of the knowledge that a protocol terminates for a preparation, and to that of axiomatic information (i.e. the result of the measurement events constraining the entropy of the knowledge system).
+The probability measure consistent which this knowledge and information is derived as the wave-function.
 This is the reverse of the standard quantum mechanical interpretation.
-We maximize the entropy of the result+preparation to get the wave-function, rather than to "minimize" the wave-function via a measurement to get the result of an eigenstate.
-The measurement operation is philosophically problematic, and introduces the problem of the wave-function collapse; whereas the maximization of entropy is a non-problematic operation.
-The ontology of this interpretation matches that which is the given in nature (experimental image + 'click' result), and entails the model (wave-function), thus never encounters a wave-function collapse problem: it never goes from wave-function to 'click'-result.
+In our interpretation, we maximize the entropy of the 'clicks'+experiments to get the wave-function, rather than to "minimize/collapse" the wave-function via a measurement to get the result of a 'click'.
+The measurement operation is problematic, and introduces the problem of the wave-function collapse; whereas the maximization of entropy is a non-problematic operation.
+The ontology of our interpretation matches that which is the given in nature (experimental image + 'click' result), and entails the model (wave-function).
+A wave-function collapse is never encountered because the wave-function is entailed by the sequence of 'clicks'.
+The wave-function is a model entailed by measurement events (maximized axiomatic information), preparations and protocols (knowledge).

-The interpretation of quantum mechanics appears to us, as that which John A. Wheeler had in mind when he wrote "Information, Physics, Quantum; The Search for Links.". where he makes statements of this nature:
+Some elements (but not all) of our interpretation of quantum mechanics appears very similar to what John A. Wheeler had in mind when he wrote "Information, Physics, Quantum; The Search for Links.".
+For instance, consider the following statement: